The Rise of Remote Work—Is It Lasting?

 The emergence of the COVID pandemic created a new foundation for the future of the workplace.
-As one of many precautions put in place for the safety of the populace, remote work was established almost unanimously amongst organizations in the United States.
+As one of many precautions put in place for the safety of the populace, remote work was adopted by many organizations in the United States.
 But at what point did our modern workforce begin to desire this remote working schedule beyond the boundaries of the pandemic?
+Read on to learn more about the future of remote work and how your organization can best prepare.

-How Has the Pandemic Shaped the Remote Work Movement?
+How Has the Pandemic Shaped the Rise in Remote Work?

-The ability to cut costs, and remove unnecessary office space has proven to be an attractive measure on the side of the employer.
+The ability to cut costs and remove unnecessary office space has proven to be an attractive measure for some employers.
 These costs can include overhead, parking reimbursements, as well as the added costs of amenities and excess technology provided in a usual office environment.

 From an employee perspective, remote work has had a positive impact on work-life balance.
 For starters, it has helped to eliminate costs associated with commuting such as paid parking and gasoline.
 In addition, employees now have access to many aspects of their home life that were not previously available.
 This includes child care and even pet care, both of which can be a heavy monetary burden on employees.